 Harms of Counseling Interventions to Change Behavior

 The USPSTF found limited evidence on harms because most studies were not designed to evaluate harms.
-Twelve studies evaluated the effects of GWG interventions on maternal anxiety and depression and showed mixed results.1 The effect of GWG interventions on small for gestational age size in infants demonstrated no particular difference and was not statistically significant (20 trials; RR, 0.94 [95% CI, 0.80 to 1.10]; I2=0%; ARD, -0.4% [95% CI, -1.7 to 1.0]).1 GWG interventions were not associated with maternal death (2 trials); however, there were low event rates and few trials.1
+Twelve studies evaluated the effects of GWG interventions on maternal anxiety and depression and showed mixed results.1 The association between GWG interventions and small for gestational age size in infants was not statistically significant (20 trials; RR, 0.94 [95% CI, 0.80 to 1.10]; I2 = 0%; ARD, −0.4% [95% CI, −1.7% to 1.0%]).1 Gestational weight gain interventions were not associated with maternal death (2 trials); however, there were low event rates and few trials.1,31

-There are several critical evidence gaps.
+There are several important evidence gaps.
 Studies are needed that provide more information on the following.

 - The effectiveness of interventions on additional short- and long-term maternal and infant health outcomes.

 - The specific components of intensive behavioral interventions, including the optimal frequency, length of sessions, and number of sessions needed for an intervention to be effective.

 - Whether interventions should be tailored to promote healthy weight gain in populations of pregnant persons of advanced maternal age (eg, older than 34 years); adolescents; diverse populations such as non-Hispanic Black, Alaska Native/American Indian, and Hispanic persons; and populations with increased rates of overweight and obesity.3

 The American College of Obstetricians and Gynecologists recommends that clinicians provide counseling on the risks of obesity in pregnancy and provide resources or refer persons of reproductive age to weight-reduction interventions before conception.7,32-37 The National Academy of Medicine recommends counseling about healthy weight gain during pregnancy and adherence to its recommendations about GWG.5